 - Minimize any costly learning curves

-Many freelancers prefer this lifestyle now — especially coming out of the pandemic — for a few reasons:
+Many freelancers prefer this lifestyle now — especially post-pandemic — for a few reasons:

 - Affords them greater work/life balance and the ability to make their own schedules